 Simply put, outside of Suriname and northern Brazil, travel is difficult to or from other South American countries.
 As strange as it sounds, barring a long journey of short interior flights and overland buses, the easiest flight plan to/from most South American countries often entails transferring through Trinidad, Barbados or the USA.

 From the Caribbean

 As mentioned above, most flights to and from Georgetown are routed through Trinidad or Barbados, making the island nations to the north very accessible.
-Depending on the plane (propeller or jet) flying time is one to two hours.
+Depending on the plane (propeller or jet) flying time is 1 to 2 hours.

-At the time of writing, most international flights were still leaving from and arriving at Cheddi Jagan International Airport, which is located at Timehri, 41km (1 hour) south of Georgetown.
-Runway improvements led to an international designation for Ogle Airport, which is now handling flights from Suriname and smaller planes to/from the Caribbean are expected soon.
-Talk of flights to Venezuela seems to always be present, but the actual flights never materialise.
-When going to or from the airport with luggage, visitors are advised to forgo the cheap minibuses and hire a taxi (US$25).
+Most international flights leave from and arrive at Cheddi Jagan International Airport, which is located at Timehri, 41km (1 hour) south of Georgetown.
+The recently renamed Eugene F Correia International Airport, formerly known as Ogle and still often called this by locals, now handles many flights from Suriname and LIAT flights from Barbados, as well as domestic flights into the interior.
+When going to or from the airport with luggage, visitors are advised to forgo the cheap minibuses and hire a taxi.